Skip to main content

 terragrunt apply

-# Note that if you did need to import this resource, you will need to remove it from state if defined in IAC elsewhere to avoid a potential error later.
+# If you had to import this resource, you must remove it from the state file if it is defined elsewhere in your IaC setup to prevent potential errors later.

-# One place where it was previously defined was in the `github-oidc-role` folder.
+# For example, it may have previously been defined in the `github-oidc-role` folder:

 cd ../github-oidc-role